dfrancati/dfrancati.github.io/_pages/csap.md

 ## Project (Final Examination)

-The project is an individual work item, which must include appropriate documentation (Use cases, functional and non functional requirements, etc.).
+The project can be done in two persons, which must include appropriate documentation (Use cases, functional and non functional requirements, etc.).

-Each academic year will have a different project.
-As an example, this was the [Project for AA2021-2022](https://twiki.di.uniroma1.it/pub/CSaP/WebHome/Project_for_AA2021-2022.pdf).

-The code and the docs for the project must be sent by email a approximately week before the session where it will be reviewed/discussed.
+Each exam session may have a different project.
+All detailed specifications and instructions for the submission (deadline, date of the oral exam) will be posted on the Google Group.
+It is the student's responsibility to request access to the group and to check this information in a timely manner.

 The project must constitute an original creation, therefore it is not possible to share parts of the code or copy contents from other sources.